 Women and Children

 In November 1967, a dozen ladies met in the old building that housed the Nashville Union Rescue Mission at 129 7th Avenue to share their concerns about the increasing number of women on the Nashville streets with no place to find shelter.
-Plans were made to establish services and facilities for homeless women and children.
+Plans were made to establish services and facilities for unhoused women and children.

 Shelter for Women and Children Opened

 The doors of the women’s work were officially opened in 1968.
-This was the only venture of this sort in the Nashville area where homeless women with children could be given hot meals and shelter.
+This was the only venture of this sort in the Nashville area where unhoused women with children could be given hot meals and shelter.
 Even though only ten beds were available for this, during the first year 350 women and children were served, 305 night’s lodging were provided, and 825 meals were served.
 By the end of 1969, additional space was added to accommodate a total of 40 women.

 In April 1969, the Mission purchased 319 acres forty-two miles from Nashville in Dickson County to form “Mission Acres.”
 Designed for permanent rehabilitation, its official name Middle Tennessee Rehabilitation Farm, sought to establish patterns leading to disciplined behavior.